Jump to a section on this page

 Research indicates at least half of all acquaintance sexual assaults involve alcohol consumption by the perpetrator, the victim or most commonly, both (Norris, 2008; NIJ Special Report).

-Sexual violence is never the victim's fault, but the following suggestions potentially could reduce your risk of being assaulted.
+Sexual violence is never the victim's fault; however, taking these precautions could potentially reduce your risk of being assaulted.

 Norris, J. (2008, December).
 The Relationship Between Alcohol Consumption and Sexual Violence.
 Harrisburg, PA: VAWnet Retrieved April, 2011 from: www.vawnet.org